 The authority to forgive sins.
 Only God has this authority, so Christ showed Himself as being fully God.

-Death – Christ raised a number of people from the dead, and He Himself rose from the dead.
+Death – Christ raised numerous people from the dead, and He Himself rose from the dead.

 4. Every knee in heaven and earth will bow before the authority of Christ.

 Philippians 2:9–11: Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.

 5. Based upon the authority that Christ possesses, He commands us to go and make disciples.

 Matthew 28:19–20: Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.

 1. All authority in heaven and earth has been given to Christ.
 Do we truly believe this?